 Local business development includes many amazing artisans in Ranomafana.
 Tourists are able to buy artisan crafted objects and support small business.
 The incredible talent includes essential oil farmers, traditional ironwork, basketweaving, cotton and raw silk scarves, rugs and more!

 Supporting reforestation in one of the most beautiful places in the world is made possible in partnership with Dr. Patricia Wright, The Institute for the Conservation of Tropical Environments and Centre ValBio research center.
 You can donate directly by clicking the button below.

 When the Land lives, the People live.

 Their mission is to plant endemic Hawaiian plants and trees that will live out their lives in a native Hawaiian forest.
 Their goal is to encourage others to help revive, replenish, restore, reconnect, and reaffirm people with the native Hawaiian forests by reforesting with endemic Hawaiian plants and trees.
 We offer individuals and groups the opportunity to sponsor endemic plants and trees that will never be cut or harvested.

 WHY DOES HAWAI`I NEED OUR HELP?

-The Hawaiian Islands have lost about 90% of their endemic rain forests over the past 100 years.
+The Hawaiian Islands have lost a lot of their endemic rain forests over the past 100 years.
 The Koa tree is a nitrogen rich species that provides nutrients for all other endemic under-story plants in the rain forest.
 The Koa is a keystone species that provides food and habitat for Hawai`i’s native insect and plant species.
 Endemic trees of Hawai`i protect the watershed of the ecosystem and combat erosion of the forest floor.